joyent/triton-kbmapi/docs/index.md

 NOTE: Audit trail is not supported by KBMAPI v1.0

-Given the critical nature of the PIV token data, we want to provide an audit trail of activity.
-While there is discussion of creating an AuditAPI at some point in the future, it currently does not look like it would be available to meet the current deadlines.
-Once available, we should look at the effort to migrate this functionality to AuditAPI.
+Given the critical nature of the PIV token data, it is desirable to maintain an audit trail of activity.
+KBMAPI does not provide a native mechanism for replicating the audit trail to another system.
+It is recommended that the Triton log archiver or another log shipping tool is used to safely store the KBMAPI log file, /var/svc/log/smartdc-application-kbmapi:default.log.

-In the meantime, we will provide the option of uploading the KBMAPI logs to a Manta installation using hermes.

 ### Responses